Justification of Red List category

 This species has an extremely large range, and hence does not approach the threshold for Vulnerable under the range size criterion (Extent of Occurrence <20,000 km2 combined with a declining or fluctuating range size, habitat extent/quality, or population size and a small number of locations or severe fragmentation).
 The population trend appears to be increasing, and hence the species does not approach the thresholds for Vulnerable under the population trend criterion (>30% decline over ten years or three generations).
 The population size is extremely large, and hence does not approach the threshold for Vulnerable under the population size criterion (<10,000 mature individuals with a continuing decline estimated to be >10% in ten years or three generations, or with a specified population structure).
 For these reasons the species is evaluated as Least Concern.

-Rosenberg et al. (2016) estimated the population at 5.9 million mature individuals.
+The global population is inferred to number 5,700,000 mature individuals (Partners in Flight 2019).
 The California subspecies now numbers approximately 3,000 territorial males (Kus et al. 2010).

 Vireo bellii is a migrant, breeding in central and south-western USA and northern Mexico and wintering from south Baja California along the west coast of Central America, through Mexico, El Salvador, Guatemala, Nicaragua and Honduras (Brown 1993).
 Across the U.S. the population increased at an average rate of 37% annually between 1966 and 2017.
 In California, the population of the subspecies V. belli pusillus has recovered strongly following intensive conservation action, from around 300 territorial males in 1986 to 3,000 in 2006 (Kus et al. 2010).